finbourne/lusid-sdk-java/sdk/docs/FundsApi.md

 [EXPERIMENTAL] GetValuationPointData: Get Valuation Point Data for a Fund.

-Retrieves the Valuation Point data for a date or specified Diary Entry Id.
-The endpoint will internally extract all &#39;Assets&#39; and &#39;Liabilities&#39; from the related ABOR&#39;s Trial balance to produce a GAV.
-Start date will be assumed from the last &#39;official&#39; DiaryEntry and EndDate will be as provided.
+Retrieves the Valuation Point data between given dates or Valuation Point codes.
+The endpoint will internally extract all &#39;Assets&#39; and &#39;Liabilities&#39; from the Fund&#39;s Trial balance to produce a GAV.
+Start date will be assumed from the last &#39;official&#39; ValuationPoint and EndDate will be as provided.

 ### Example